-The Community Education project support community outreach projects and schools to promote education and break the cycle of poverty within the communities of Udaipur.
+The Community Education project supports community outreach projects and schools to promote education and break the cycle of poverty within the communities of Udaipur.

-You will teach alongside the local team at primary schools, creating a fun and interactive teaching environment.
+With the support of the local team you will teach at primary schools, creating a fun and interactive teaching environment.
 Following the school syllabus you will teach new vocabulary and skills through engaging fun lessons, helping to give the children the confidence to progress into high school.
-Volunteers design creative and fun games and lead arts and craft activities at community outreach projects and a disabled school which the children would not usually have the opportunity to take part in.
+Volunteers design creative and fun games and lead arts and craft activities at community outreach projects which the children would not usually have the opportunity to take part in.

-Living on the outskirts of Udaipur, you have the opportunity to explore the beautiful lakes, palaces and temples the city has to offer and to learn more about local culture and history.
+Living on the outskirts of the beautiful city of Udaipur, you have the opportunity to explore the mystic lakes, palaces and temples the city has to offer and to learn more about local culture and history.

-Join the local team to help them to continually expand their reach of educational support.
+Join the local team to help them to expand the reach of their educational support.